This is how to quit without harboring regrets

 Of the millions of quitters out there, those who left with grace and closure will have a much easier time moving on because of the peace of mind that they feel and radiate—not to mention the positive references from their previous employers.

 As a hiring manager, my internal alarm bells sounded when candidates struggled to explain why they left or wanted to leave jobs.
-Negative reasons were fine—they were interviewing with me, after all—but better when they could speak to them cleanly and fairly (One test asking, “Would I mind if they spoke about me the same way to their next employer?”).
+Negative reasons were fine—they were interviewing with me, after all—but better when they could speak to them cleanly and fairly (A helpful test is asking, “Would I mind if they spoke about me the same way to their next employer?”).

 For the sake of our mental health, integrity, employability, and people around us, let’s learn to quit well.
 You may not have loved every minute of a job, but you learned something from all of it.
 And of course, former colleagues can pop up anywhere, from your next workplace to the remote island where you fled to reset.
 Even if the people don’t follow you, your reputation and relationships will.